laserFocusDev/ContosoPetsEnhanced/README.md

 - Structured using a 2D array

 ##Tech I've Used:
--Language: C#
+- Language: C#
--Environment: Console App
+- Environment: Console App
--IDE: Visual Studio Code
+- IDE: Visual Studio Code

-##License
+##License:
 This project is licensed under the MIT license.

 PS: Go easy on me this is my first project ever!
+I'm learning new things, improving everyday.
+Feedback is welcome, and if you find something broken… pretend you didn’t.
+Just kidding.
+Mostly.